mmeah16/go-cognito/README.md

 ## Directory Structure

+- **config/**
+  Loads environment variables and injects them into the application.

 - **models/**
   Contains all the data structures and models representing entities and request/response payloads.
 For example, user sign up and sign in data.